IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 It's all about the Bahdanau mechanism, but its insights can be easily extended to Luong's.
 - The full 2019 Stanford course [CS224N: Natural Language Processing with Deep Learning](https://www.youtube.com/playlist?list=PLoROMvodv4rOhcuXMZkNm7j3fVwBBY42z), by Chris Manning.
 If you want to go for the heavy stuff, this is highly technical but extremely rewarding.
 The quality of guest lecturers is extremely high.
+- The official TensorFlow tutorial on how to implement a [Transformer model for language understanding](https://www.tensorflow.org/tutorials/text/transformer).